TAP JAZZ CONTEMPORARY HIP HOP BALLET

 We also offer an Advanced Open Class.
 This is aimed at experienced dancers who have finished their dance exams but wish to continue dancing and honing their skills.

-We have three open classes for Contemporary – Junior for 8-10 years, Intermediate 11-14 years, and Senior 15 and over.
-The students work on technique, terminology, and routines for our concerts held in July and December.
+We have three open classes for Contemporary – Junior Contemporary for 8-10 years, Intermediate Contemporary for 11-14 years, and Senior Contemporary for 15 and over.
+Each week, the students work on contemporary technique and terminology.
+Contemporary students also learn routines for both of our concerts, held in July and December.
+It is important to note that the classes place a large emphasis on a variety of types of contemporary dance, rather than only lyrical contemporary.

 Hip Hop is a great way for dancers to express themselves and these classes are fun.
 Students are divided into three open classes - Junior for 7-9 years, Intermediate for 10-12 years, and Teen for 13 and over.
-The students work on technique, terminology, and routines for our concerts held in July and December.
+Each week, the students work on technique and terminology.
+Students also learn routines for our both of our concerts, held in July and December.

 Ballet is a great way for dancers to hone their technical dance skills, to assist in areas of dance such as jazz and contemporary.
 Students are divided into two open classes - Junior for 9-12 years, and Senior for 13+.
 The students work on technique and terminology, with a focus on self-improvement.
 Students' ability to learn choreography quickly is also developed, as students learn new ballet combinations each week, with each combination focussing on a different technical aspect of ballet.

-Tiny Tots is designed for preschoolers aged 3 to 4.
-Little Dots is designed for 5 year olds just starting school.
+Little Dots is designed for 4 and 5 year olds - children close to or just starting school.
 These classes introduce the children to the world of performing.
 They learn tap and jazz dancing in these classes and work towards performing song and dance routines.
 Impact have two concerts a year, one in the July school holidays as part of KidsFest and a major concert at the end of each year held in December.
 We also try to gain other performance opportunities at various Expos around the city so the children get as much experience in front of an audience as possible.

 These classes are a mixture of dancing, drama and singing and are great fun.
 Routines are practised each week for several performances throughout the year as well as confidence building, theatre sports and drama games.
 These classes perform at our KidsFest concert held each July and our major variety show held in December each year.